BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 ## 2.8.
 Concurrency
 - **Why:** Separation of concerns, task parallelism and data parallelism
 - **Amdahl’s law:** Scalability
-- **Race conditions:** Accessing shared data concurrently while at least one thread writes to the data, data race (undefined behavior)
+- **Race conditions:** Accessing shared data concurrently while at least one thread writes to the data; data race = undefined behavior
-- **Atomic operation:** Indivisible operation: You can’t observe such an operation half-done from any thread in the system; it’s either done or not done
+- **Atomic operation:** An indivisible operation: You can’t observe such an operation half-done from any thread in the system; it’s either done or not done
 - **Data structure classification:** Lock-based and lock-free concurrent data structures
 - **Deadlocks:** Define a lock order, avoid nested locks, define lock hierarchy
 - **Proccess relationship types:** Synchronizes-with and happens-before relationships